acryptos/docs-thegreatwave/README.md

 * Core DAO vote on treasury to commission work

-* Front-facing artist lineup to promote movement
+* Front-facing artist lineup as proof of concept

 * Designers/Developers/Project Team to onboard and support artists